Daughter of Serpents

-Daughter of Serpents (retitled The Scroll on the CD version) is a 1992 point-and-click adventure game developed by Eldritch Games and published by Millennium Interactive for DOS.
+Daughter of Serpents (retitled The Scroll on the CD version) is a point-and-click adventure game for MS-DOS developed by Eldritch Games and published in 1992 by Millennium Interactive.
 The game was released in the English, Italian, French, German and Spanish languages.
 It was planned to be ported to Amiga by December, but ultimately that was never released.

 Plot

 The game's plot is inspired by the Cthulhu Mythos.
 In Ancient Egypt, dark worshippers contained some evil spells inside an ancient scroll to unleash monsters upon the world.
 In Alexandria in the 1920s, the scroll is given to the player by a strange lady.

 Gameplay

 Before starting the game, the player can select one out six playable characters or customize one.
 A customized character can be either gender, with a profile inputted, one of two nationalities and a choice from six classes each with four or five skills.
 The character stats will determine what puzzles the player can solve in the game.
 The player's starting inventory consists of a diary, a map, some petty cash, a cookbook and a guidebook.

 The CD version only allows two different playable characters to be chosen each with a different adventure in the game; Matthew Faulkner the Egyptologist and an Occultist.
 Unlike the Floppy version, the player must acquire the map, cookbook and guidebook rather than start with them.